Ipotrick/Daxa/wiki/Tutorial.md

 In the shared file we declare the MyVertex struct and enable buffer pointers to it via `DAXA_DECL_BUFFER_PTR`.
 We also use the Daxa provided type `daxa_f32vec4` here which will translate to a `vec4` in GLSL and `daxa::f32vec4` in C++.

 Then lastly we declare a strut for the push constant.
 This struct contains a buffer pointer.
-This buffer pointer will become a `daxa::BufferDeviceAddress` in C++.
+This buffer pointer will become a `daxa::DeviceAddress` in C++.

 To learn more about this, I again refer to the shader integration wiki page.